 Someone who spent days and days mastering chess… before it was cool.

 They would definitely possess an in-demand skill they could monetize, wouldn’t they?

-Such a person could definitely devote several hours per week to provide online chess lessons to someone looking to improve their game.
+Such a person could definitely devote several hours per week to providing online chess lessons to someone looking to improve their game.

 Were you that shy person who preferred chess to hide-and-seek?

-To be honest, just about anyone interested in chess.
+To be honest, just about anyone is interested in chess.

 Demographically, that would mean there is already some information for you to go with – about 22% of Chess.com players are women and 78% are men.